keatura/my-ordinary-vault-md/Andefaelt/Kresi.md

 - Cause a blue gem set into the dagger's pommel to shed bright light in a 20-foot radius and dim light for an additional 20 feet, or make the gem go dark.
 - Turn the dagger into a compass that, while resting on your palm, points north.
 - Cast [Dimension Door](http://dnd5e.wikidot.com/spell:dimension-door) from the dagger.
 Once this property is used, it can't be used again until the next dawn.
 - Cast [Compulsion](http://dnd5e.wikidot.com/spell:compulsion) (save DC 15) from the dagger.
-The range of the spell increases to 90 feet, but it targets only spiders that are beasts.
+The range of the spell increases to 90 feet.
 Once this property is used, it can't be used again until the next dawn.